 View on Square →Featured case study on using AI for menu optimization, labor analysis, and data-driven operational decisions.

-Read Article →Quoted as a practitioner debunking common misconceptions about AI adoption for small business operators.
+Read Article →Quoted as a working operator debunking common misconceptions about AI adoption for small business owners.

-I work at the intersection of restaurant operations and AI implementation — translating what the technology can actually do into language and systems that make sense for the people running the business.
+Read →I work at the intersection of restaurant operations and AI implementation, translating what the technology can actually do into language and systems that make sense for the people running the business.

 Practical deployment of AI tools in food service operations.
 Menu optimization, labor analysis, cost management, and data-driven decision making using platforms operators already have.